awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

   aws emr create-security-configuration --name "SecConfigName" --security-configuration SecConfigDef
   ```

-## Configure Data Encryption<a name="emr-security-configuration-encryption"></a>
+## Configure data encryption<a name="emr-security-configuration-encryption"></a>

 Before you configure encryption in a security configuration, create the keys and certificates that are used for encryption\.
-For more information, see [Providing Keys for Encrypting Data at Rest with Amazon EMR](emr-encryption-enable.md#emr-encryption-create-keys) and [Providing Certificates for Encrypting Data in Transit with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates)\.
+For more information, see [Providing keys for encrypting data at rest with Amazon EMR](emr-encryption-enable.md#emr-encryption-create-keys) and [Providing certificates for encrypting data in transit with Amazon EMR encryption](emr-encryption-enable.md#emr-encryption-certificates)\.

 When you create a security configuration, you specify two sets of encryption options: at\-rest data encryption and in\-transit data encryption\.
 Options for at\-rest data encryption include both Amazon S3 with EMRFS and local\-disk encryption\.
 In\-transit encryption options enable the open\-source encryption features for certain applications that support Transport Layer Security \(TLS\)\.
 At\-rest options and in\-transit options can be enabled together or separately\.
-For more information, see [Encrypt Data at Rest and in Transit](emr-data-encryption.md)\.
+For more information, see [Encrypt data at rest and in transit](emr-data-encryption.md)\.

 **Note**
 When you use AWS KMS, charges apply for the storage and use of encryption keys\.
 For more information, see [AWS KMS Pricing](http://aws.amazon.com/kms/pricing/)\.

-### Specifying Encryption Options Using the Console<a name="emr-security-configuration-encryption-console"></a>
+### Specifying encryption options using the console<a name="emr-security-configuration-encryption-console"></a>

 Choose options under **Encryption** according to the following guidelines\.
 + Choose options under **At rest encryption** to encrypt data stored within the file system\.